Joe Gardner (footballer)

-Joseph Charles Gardner (born 6 June 2005) is a professional footballer who plays as a forward for club Mansfield Town, on loan from Nottingham Forest.
+Joseph Charles Gardner (born 6 June 2005) is a professional footballer who plays as a forward for club Falkirk.
 Born in England, he has represented Ireland at a youth level.

 Club career

-While part of the Nottingham Forest youth academy he featured for the club's U21 side in the EFL Trophy in the 2023–24 and 2024–25 seasons, and scored against Carlisle United in a 2–1 victory in September 2024.
+While part of the Nottingham Forest youth academy, which he joined in 2016, he featured for the club's U21 side in the EFL Trophy in the 2023–24 and 2024–25 seasons, and scored against Carlisle United in a 2–1 victory in September 2024.

 He made his first-team debut for Nottingham Forest against Bristol City in the FA Cup on 7 February 2024.
 He later featured on the bench for Premier League matches without making his debut.
 He scored six goals in Premier League 2 for Forest in the first half of the 2024–25 season.

 On 31 January 2025, he signed a new contract with Nottingham Forest and joined EFL League One side Lincoln City on a six-month loan.
 Gardner made his debut coming off the bench against Cambridge United on 8 February 2025, where he received a straight red card 4 minutes into his debut.
 He scored his first league goal for Lincoln against Crawley Town on 4 March 2025, scoring the fourth goal to round off a 4–1 win.

 Gardner joined divisional rivals Mansfield Town on 14 July 2025.
 He was one of three Nottingham Forest youth players to sign for Mansfield, alongside Kyle McAdam and Jamie McDonnell.
 He made his debut in the league game against Wycombe on 6 September 2025.
 He scored his first goal in a 1–1 league draw against Stevenage on 13 September 2025.

+On 28 July 2026, Gardner signed with Scottish Premiership side Falkirk on a three-year deal for an undisclosed fee.